AKinThreads/Password-Generator/README.md

 2. Click **Generate passwords**.
 3. Two strong passwords will be displayed.
 4. Click on either password to copy it to your clipboard.

-## 📜 License

-MIT License — free to use, modify, and distribute.